seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 printed.
 An event that cannot carry a tag is news.

-**The tag is defined this way because the old one was not readable.** «Moves BTC risk appetite» is a statement about the world, and the Boss cannot act on it: he asked what `ВЫСОКОЕ` on a G20 meeting was supposed to mean for him after five runs of seeing it, and the honest answer was that the tag and the `Что меняет` clause were saying the same thing twice, one of them in a vocabulary that decides nothing.
-A tag whose three values map onto three different consequences can be read off the word alone.
+**The tag is defined this way because the old one was not readable.** «Moves BTC risk appetite» is a statement about the world and the Boss cannot act on it; a tag whose three values map onto three different consequences can be read off the word alone.

 **An event's time is a property of the event and is never taken from the run's own clock.** Measured 01.09, third run: the August employment release was printed as «04.09